El Greco

 - Toledo Cathedral (Toledo)

-- oil on canvas (300 x 179 cm) c.1577-79
+The Holy Tninity - El Greco - oil on canvas (300 x 179 cm) c.1577-79 - Museo del Prado (Madrid) |

 The Nobleman

-- oil on canvas (81 × 66 cm) c.1580
+The Nobleman with his Hand on his Chest - El Greco - oil on canvas (81 × 66 cm) c.1580 - Museo del Prado (Madrid) |

 The letters ‘IHS’ (at the top of the painting) – which stand for IHSOUS, the Greek spelling of ‘Jesus’ – are its main focus.

 The figures in the bottom left-hand corner are the members of the so-called Holy League, which was established, in the words of Phillip II, ‘to defend the holy name’ of Christ.
-They include the Doge (elected head) of Venice, Pope Pius V and Philip II himself (kneeling and in black gown)
+They include the Doge (elected head) of Venice, Pope Pius V and Philip II himself (kneeling and in black gown).

 The painting celebrates their victory (Spanish Catholic's) against the Islamic Ottoman Empire in a naval Battle at Lepanto, in Greece, in 1571.